 There may be some aspects of mental illness that you are still struggling with and do not want to talk about publicly.
 Don't feel that you have to discuss everything.
 Respect your own sense of privacy.
 If, for example, you feel uncertain or embarrassed about an unrealistic fear of riding in elevators, there is no need to air this problem with others.
 Only share those concerns that you have already resolved in your life.
 Don't get pushed into telling your story in public until you are ready.
-Talking to citizens about mental illness can be an empowering activity, but it can also be risky.
+Talking to others about mental illness can be an empowering activity, but it can also be risky.
 Don't expose yourself to these extra challenges unless you feel that you will benefit from the experience.

-Kyle's story included several areas in which the speaker might want to provide specific examples.
+David's story included several areas in which the speaker might want to provide specific examples.
 List some events in your youth that are typical of most peoples' lives and/or that might reflect the beginnings of your mental illness.
-Kyle, for example, noted that she had loving parents and was not traumatized as a child.
+David, for example, noted that he had a normal childhood with loving parents supporting him.
 This kind of message challenges the notion that mental illness always results from bad parents and stunted development.
 Share your feelings about the sudden impact of mental illness.
 This discussion elicits empathy from listeners.
 Everyone understands the terror of a successful life grinding to a halt because of the sudden intrusion of serious mental illness.
 Talk about how the impact of your mental illness lasted beyond the relatively brief period of onset.
 Listeners need to hear that this is not just another short-lived emotional crisis.
 You were struggling with a biological disorder that derailed life goals just like any major physical illness.

 "The illness was disastrous to my life.
-I had never been a quitter.
-I had never failed at anything I put my mind to.
-But things were very different."
+I had never been a quitter and I had never failed at anything I put my mind to.
+But things were very different and I needed to take time off from college."

-You might also describe how your experiences with mental illness affected the family.
+You might also describe how your experiences with mental illness affected your family.
 Speakers may relate to how parents and siblings are frequently overwhelmed by mental illness.
 Family members may progress through a variety of reactions that include anger at the person for his or her mental illness, sadness at the interloping symptoms, and acceptance of the disability.
 This kind of message opens the door to a discussion of the stigma experienced by families.

-The take-home message in Kyle's story comes next; this should be a climactic moment in your presentation.
+The take-home message in David's story comes next; this should be a climactic moment in your presentation.
 Despite the challenges of mental illness, you have come to grips with your disabilities, and are now achieving your life goals.
-Kyle talks about the meaning of her achievements.
+David talks about his achievements that show recovery.